 Here’s some advice to help you plan for a hurricane with your pets in mind.

-Make sure you have a way for your pet to be identified if you two get separated.
+Make sure you have a way for your pet to be identified if you two get separated during a hurricane.

-One way is to get ID tags made for your animal.
+One way is to get ID tags made for your animal whether it be a dog, cat or any other pet.
 These tags then attach to your animal’s collar.
 Just about any pet shop has a machine where you can make these yourself.
 The tag should include your pet’s name, plus your name, address, and phone number.

 Also, all those adorable photos you’re snapping with your pet can help identify them in the event of separation.
 It’s a good idea to take a couple of pics of your pet a day or two before the storm so that photo you are using is current.

 WHY YOU SHOULDN’T BE ON AUTO-PILOT WHEN IT COMES TO YOUR INSURANCE THIS HURRICANE SEASON